mpiwg-hw-topology/Discussions-and-proposal/Draft.md

 ### Relationship between topologies and other MPI objects

-A possible way would be to adopt the same  scheme as in Sessions : process set -> group -> communicator
+A possible way would be to adopt the same  scheme as in Sessions :
+Process set -> group -> communicator

 Here,  we start with a process set, an unstructured "object", with almost no properties (a pset has a name and that's it) and turn it into something more structured.